tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 If you plan to use the `tidal analyze` command to analyze your source code (or soon your databases!)
 You will need to install Docker Community Edition.
 To install Docker on your system you can check [Docker's documentation directly](https://docs.docker.com/install/).
 Once installed you can [verify it is installed and working correctly](/troubleshooting.html) with the command `tidal doctor`.

-Docker for Windows supports both Linux containers and Windows containers, however **Tidal Tools work only if your Docker installation was switched to Linux containers**.
+Docker for Windows supports both Linux containers and Windows containers, however **Tidal Tools works when your Docker installation is set to to use Linux containers**.
 [Set up Docker for Windows to use Linux containers](/troubleshooting.html#docker-linux-containers).

 ## Using Tidal Tools
 To get started, from a new terminal or Powershell prompt, simply run: